Query API

 saved_filters | array | See Saved_filters Array. |

-descriptor | string | The name with which results from this query will be labeled when the queries array includes multiple query elements (Multi-series Graphing mode). - Ignored unless dimension is “traffic.” |
+descriptor | string | The name for labeling results when the queries array has multiple elements (Multi-series Graphing mode). - Ignored unless dimension is “traffic.” |

 aggregates | array | See Aggregates Array. |